Intelligent diagnosis

 Execution

-The Execution feature shows you information about the current task, such as its execution logs, the execution details of associated data quality monitoring rules, and code details.
-For failed tasks, the intelligent diagnosis feature provides you with intelligent diagnosis suggestions based on log information to help you quickly find the cause of the error.
+Execution displays the execution log, the execution details of associated data quality rules, and code details of the current task.
+For a task that failed, intelligent diagnosis provides diagnostic suggestions based on the log information to help you quickly identify the cause of the error.

 Feature